 By the end of this 10-week course, you’ll be able to:

-- Analyse the essential elements of a particular offence, focusing on issues of proof and criminal responsibility.
+- Analyse the essential elements of an offence, focusing on issues of onus of proof and criminal responsibility.

 UniSA Online’s 10-week short courses give you the flexibility to upskill in a certain area, stay current with developments in your field, diversify your knowledge, or even explore a new direction in your career – without having to commit to the time and cost of a full university degree.